ingabolee/customers/README.md

 https://www.kaggle.com/nelakurthisudheer/mall-customer-segmentation

-The dataset consists of following five features of 200 customers:
+The dataset consists of following five features of 200 customers :

 -  CustomerID: Unique ID assigned to the customer